-All three phases of IFRS 9 are effective from the year beginning on or after 1 January 2018.
-The three phases are: (i) classification and measurement of financial assets; (ii) impairment; and (iii) hedging.
-The CBO issued Circular BM 1149 on implementation of IFRS 9 on 13 April 2017, which aimed to promote consistency, comparability in reporting across Omani banks, provide a robust alternate while replacing existing prudential norms under CBO Circular BM 977, set out management's responsibilities and requirements for board approved IFRS 9 policies, policy deviation reporting and norms for creating a regulatory impairment reserve.
+The International Accounting Standards Board issued IFRS 9 in July 2014 and it became effective on 1 January 2018.
+The three phases of IFRS 9 are: (i) classification and measurement of financial assets; (ii) impairment; and (iii) hedging.
+The CBO issued Circular BM 1149 on implementation of IFRS 9 on 13 April 2017, which aimed to promote consistency and comparability in reporting across Omani banks, provide a robust alternate while replacing existing prudential norms under CBO Circular BM 977, and set out management's responsibilities and requirements for board approved IFRS 9 policies, policy deviation reporting and norms for creating a regulatory impairment reserve.

 The CBO Circular BM 1149, which follows on from BM Circular 977, states that banks should concurrently compute the total provisions for impairment as required by the existing guidelines on provisioning for non-performing and restructured loans.
 As at the date of this Prospectus, the Bank has complied, and will comply, with the dual track of IFRS 9 and BM Circular 977.
-The expected credit loss/provision charge to the Bank's statement of income for the year ended 31 December 2020 was as per IFRS 9 guidelines.
-In accordance with the dual track, if the total provisions required under BM Circular 977 is higher than IFRS-9 requirements, such excess is transferred to the IFRS 9 special impairment reserve from the retained earnings and this special impairment reserve is not eligible for distribution nor for capital recognition.
+In accordance with the dual track, if the total provisions required under BM Circular 977 are higher than IFRS 9 requirements, the excess is transferred to the IFRS 9 special impairment reserve from retained earnings and this special impairment reserve is not eligible for distribution nor for capital recognition.